JanSharp/VRCVFXTargetGun/VFXTargetGun/notes.md

 - [x] outline for selected effect
 - [ ] figure out exact gun grips and fix the vertical position of the gun in desktop and perfectly fix the position in VR such that the gun is always exactly in your hand and you get instant feedback when moving it.
 So actually this doesn't work for desktop at all unless I find a way to get the player camera position, so if I do this at all it would only be for VR.

-after that:
+# Version 0.3.0

+preview mode

+# Version 0.4.0

 <!-- cSpell:ignore Factorio -->

-- refactor effects for combined pooling and performance
-- Q picking like Factorio (requires effect refactor)
-- preview
-- edit mode

-# Version 0.2.4

-preview mode
+alright, so, a list for 0.4.0, the quality of life update:

+- [x] only have a single effect descriptor for each effect, not per gun
+- [x] only have one single local only gun
+- [ ] better help window with tabs
+  - [ ] a general info tab
+  - [ ] a shortcuts tab
+  - [ ] a changelog tab
+  - [ ] an about tab
+- [ ] fix "recalling"
+- [ ] clean up visibility toggle
+- [ ] clean up gun assignment
-unify effects into one pool instead of per gun (test network racing somehow) toggle between just modifying stuff placed by this gun or literally everything deleting any effect in delete mode, not just the selected one.
-Nice point and click (maybe there is something smart to be done about loop effects so we don't have to iterate all active ones)
+- [ ] delete any effect (with a collider) in delete mode, not just selected effects (maybe there is something smart to be done about loop effects so we don't have to iterate all active ones)
+- [ ] Q picking like Factorio
+- [ ] support colliders for non obj effects
+- [ ] support mesh renderers for non obj effects to have a "preview" (?)
+- [ ] add option for effect descriptors for what type of obj they are
+  - [ ] dropdown with default "auto"
+  - [ ] warn about potential oversights like only some particles being looped and some aren't

+maybe:

+- [ ] show inlay hints for key binds when the UI is open for desktop users

+I decided against toggling between just modifying stuff placed by the local player or literally everything because it would require syncing a 32 bit integer for every effect just for that which I consider to be a big waste.
+It's possible but for now I'll just leave it out.

-# Version 0.3.0
+# Version 0.5.0

 edit mode